 Deborah Wei, senior associate: Our group covers a variety of areas, including various material goods and software/technology that exits the US.
 We also cover the control of things coming into the US.

-Anne Fisher, senior associate: It involves becoming acquainted with and advising on the rules and customs that govern trade relationships between countries.
+Anne Fisher, counsel: It involves becoming acquainted with and advising on the rules and customs that govern trade relationships between countries.
 We deal with domestic law and regulations administered by US government agencies, but we also deal with international law that is enforced by various government bodies overseas.
 International trade law includes a wide variety of issues such as export control, economic sanctions, customs and imports issues, immigration matters, trade agreement negotiations and subsidy cases.

 Maria Arboleda, associate: It’s a very wide area of regulatory law that centers on trade between different countries and parties, including the likes of governments, companies and other parties such as coalitions.
 At Hogan Lovells, we have two primary subgroup focuses: trade disputes and policy & trade compliance.

-CA: How would you describe your role as a senior associate within the international trade practice?
+How would you describe your role as a senior associate within the international trade practice?

 DW:As a senior associate, I work on several different projects.
 On the compliance side, we’re constantly juggling a number of matters, working with clients directly and helping with their compliance concerns.
 We definitely have a lot of responsibility when it comes to supervising the junior associates and paralegals staffed on matters.
 As a result, there is an element of project management within the role.